 During each week, an experienced angler is likely to hook a good number of arapaima whose average size is an amazing 60 pounds.
 Arapaima can grow to over 400 pounds and most closely resemble a freshwater tarpon.
 When hooked, they explode in aerial displays and surrender only after epic battles.

-The lodge has floating cabins for guests, each with two en-suite rooms and bathrooms.
-They each have A/C and ceiling fans.
+The lodge has floating cabins for guests, each with en-suite bathroom, 2 beds, and ceiling fans.
 The main lodge building features a dining room, living room, and kitchen.
-Everything is on the water, connected with wood platforms.
-Sat phone and Internet available.
+Everything is on the water connected by wood platforms.
+Satellite phone and Wi-Fi available.

 5 to 9 wt. single-handed rods are good for the pacu, arowana and peacock bass.
 For arapaima, 10 to 14 wt. range is best as mature fish can range from 100-400 pounds.
 Reels designed for saltwater fly fishing are the best choice.
 Tropical weight forward floating lines work best in this fishery.

 Most US guests will reserve flights to Manaus out of Miami on American Airlines or TAM Linhas.
 You will also have to arrange your domestic flights from Manaus to Tefe.
 The airline is Azul Airlines, and Frontiers can make these reservations for you.
-A Brazilian tourist visa is necessary for US and Canadian citizens.
-You will need approximately 4 weeks to arrange the visa – you must surrender your passport to have your visa issued.
+A Yellow Fever Vaccination Certificate is required to enter into any Indian Territory in Brazil.

 Pirarucu Lodge offers two packages: A 6 night/4 ½ days ($4,995) ; 8 night/6½ day ($5,995); Season is Mid-September to end of November.
 Single cabin/boat/guide options available.
 Non-anglers are welcome at $2,500 and $3,000.
 All trips also have a 10% Native Community Fee.